mui/material-ui/docs/src/pages/components/floating-action-button/floating-action-button.md

 ## Size

-Use the `size` property for larger or smaller floating action buttons.
+Use the `size` prop for larger or smaller floating action buttons.

 {{"demo": "pages/components/floating-action-button/FloatingActionButtonSize.js"}}